 One to Try: Uinta Baba Black Lager

 Schwarzbiers, German for “black beers,” are even lighter in body than porters and present another great opportunity for giving a go at dark beers.
-Good black lagers balance roasty malts and chocolates with hoppy crispness for a dry finish.
+Good Black Lagers balance roasty malts and chocolates with hoppy crispness for a dry finish.

 One to Try: Alaskan Brewing Co.
 Smoked Porter

 While black lagers are arguably the most accessible dark beer, Rauchbiers (also called smoked beers) are going to challenge you.
 A Rauchbier presents a distinct smokey flavor that comes from the drying of the malts over an open fire.
-Modern day versions recreate this historical style and blend it with modern brewing flavors to dial up (or down) smokiness in a myriad of different approaches.
+Modern day versions recreate this historical style and blend it with contemporary brewing flavors to dial up (or down) smokiness in a myriad of different approaches.

 That’s why Alaskan Brewing Co.’s Smoked Porter remains one of America’s greatest versions of Rauchbier.
 For over 30 years, Alaskan Brewing Co. has utilized direct heat from local alder wood to malt its barley — the same technique used for smoked salmon.
 This limited release seasonal comes in at 6.5 percent ABV and offers a dark, robust body that pairs perfectly with cooking dinner over a fire on a cool fall evening.